 All staff likely to come into contact with PHI should be informed by their employer of the penalties for HIPAA violations.
-It should be made clear that violations will not only result in loss of employment, but potentially also a lengthy jail term and fine, which should act as a strong incentive against this behaviour.
+It should be made clear that violations will not only result in loss of employment, but potentially loss of license to practice, a lengthy jail term, and substantial fine.

-State Attorney Generals have been placed under a great deal of pressure to tackle data theft in their states.
-Therefore, they are keen to make examples out of individuals found to have violated HIPAA Privacy Rules.
+State Attorneys General have been placed under a great deal of pressure to tackle data theft in their states.
+Therefore, they are keen to make examples out of individuals found to have violated the HIPAA Privacy Rules.
 A jail term for the theft of HIPAA data is therefore highly likely, as is a hefty financial penalty.

 Penalties for HIPAA Noncompliance

-A violation of HIPAA does not necessarily have to have taken place in order for a CE or BA to be fined by the OCR.
-If a CE or BA is found not to have complied with the HIPAA regulations, the OCR has the authority to issue penalties for HIPAA noncompliance.
+A data breach does not necessarily have to have taken place in order for a CE or BA to be fined by OCR.
+If a CE or BA is found not to have complied with the HIPAA regulations, OCR has the authority to issue penalties for HIPAA noncompliance.
 This is the case even if there has been no breach of PHI.
-It is predicted that, as the OCR increases the volume of HIPAA audits, this scenario will become increasingly common.
+It is predicted that, as OCR increases the number of HIPAA audits, this scenario will become increasingly common.

 Penalties for HIPAA noncompliance can be imposed for a large number of reasons.
-The failure to maintain documented policies and procedures regarding HIPAA compliance can be considered noncompliance with the regulations.
-The failure to conduct employee privacy and security training on a regular basis can also be seen as HIPAA noncompliance, and thus those responsible would face penalties.
+The failure to maintain documented policies and procedures regarding HIPAA compliance efforts, the failure to conduct regular employee privacy and security training, and failing to provide patients with a copy of their healthcare data on request are all violations that could attract financial penalties.

 The failure to complete Business Associate Agreements (BAAs) with third-party service providers can attract penalties for HIPAA noncompliance.
-Already, several CEs have been fined for failing to revise BAAs written before September 2014, when all existing contracts were invalidated by the Final Omnibus Rule.
-In September 2016, the Care New England Health System was fined $400,000 for HIPAA noncompliance that included the failure to revise a BAA originally signed in March 2005.
+Already, several CEs have been fined for failing to revise BAAs written before September 2014, when all existing contracts were invalidated by the Omnibus Final Rule.
+In September 2016, the Care New England Health System was fined $400,000 for HIPAA noncompliance due to the failure to revise a BAA originally signed in March 2005.